KWCourtney/ux-portfolio-site/case-studies/customer-onboarding.md

     <ul>
         <li>
             <h4>Accelerated Time-to-Revenue and Reduced Delays</h4>
             <div class="content">The biggest gain: a faster onboarding timeline.
 Account Setup processing dropped from 2.5 weeks to ~0.5 days, and profile improvements were projected to eliminate ~12,165 delay days annually.
-Fixing credit holds was projected to cut 1-2 day delays from 100% of new customer orders—highlighting a major opportunity to accelerate revenue.</div>
+Fixing credit holds was projected to cut 1-2 day delays from 100% of new customer orders highlighting a major opportunity to accelerate revenue.</div>
         </li>
         <li>
             <h4>Significant Operational Efficiency and Cost Savings</h4>